 - Recruitment and interviews: attract a diversity of people and demonstrate your commitment to inclusion from the outset.

-- On-the-job support: we provide on-the-job support for as long as you and your employee needs us.
+- On-the-job support: we provide on-the-job support for as long as you and your employee need us.
 This could be months, years, or longer.
 We’re committed to meaningful, long-term solutions for businesses and job seekers alike.

 - Workplace adjustments and wage subsidies: sometimes employees require small adjustments to the workplace so they can perform at their best.
 We can help you access government funding for these accommodations and ensure your employee’s transition to work is seamless.